Broadway’s Best Gather to Raise Funds and Awareness for the Pulmonary Fibrosis Foundation

-NEW YORK, February 28, 2012 /PRNewswire/ -- With honors ranging from the Rock’n’Roll Hall of Fame to the Tony Awards, Broadway’s best performers gathered Monday night to raise awareness of the rare disease, pulmonary fibrosis, and honor the memory of Associated Press theater critic, Michael Kuchwara.
-Hosted by award-winning actress and devoted Pulmonary Fibrosis Foundation (PFF) advocate Julie Halston, Broadway Belts for PFF! returned to Birdland in New York City for a second successful year.
-The event raised almost $50,000 to benefit the Foundation.
+NEW YORK, February 26, 2013 /PRNewswire/ -- With honors ranging from the Golden Globes to the Tony Awards, Broadway’s best performers gathered Monday night to raise awareness of the rare disease, pulmonary fibrosis (PF), and honor the memory of Associated Press theater critic, Michael Kuchwara.
+Hosted by award-winning actress and devoted Pulmonary Fibrosis Foundation (PFF) advocate Julie Halston, Broadway Belts for PFF! returned to Birdland in New York City for a third successful year.
+The event raised almost $70,000 to benefit the Foundation.

-Julie Halston, currently starring in Anything Goes, became the leading spokesperson for the PFF after her husband, broadcaster Ralph Howard, received a lung transplant due to pulmonary fibrosis.
+Broadway’s Julie Halston became the leading spokesperson for the PFF after her husband, broadcaster Ralph Howard, received a lung transplant due to pulmonary fibrosis.
 Ms. Halston hopes that the awareness created by Broadway Belts for PFF! will assist others affected by the disease.

-All funds raised by the event will go toward the Pulmonary Fibrosis Foundation’s Michael Kuchwara Fund for Idiopathic Pulmonary Fibrosis Research, Education, and Advocacy in honor of the late Associated Press theater critic and reporter.
-Mr. Kuchwara passed away from idiopathic pulmonary fibrosis in May of 2010.
+All funds raised at the event will go toward the Pulmonary Fibrosis Foundation’s Michael Kuchwara Fund for Idiopathic Pulmonary Fibrosis Research, Education, and Advocacy in honor of the late Associated Press theater critic and reporter; Mr. Kuchwara passed away from idiopathic pulmonary fibrosis in May of 2010.

 For more information on the Pulmonary Fibrosis Foundation, or to make a donation, please visit www.pulmonaryfibrosis.org.